VR-25/acc/README.md

 ## TROUBLESHOOTING

-### `acc -t` hangs and/or All Charging Switches Fail
+### `acc -t` Results Seem Inconsistent

-Create a file `/data/adb/vr25/acc-data/curr` (persistent) or `/dev/.vr25/acc/curr` (volatile) to disable enhanced battery status check.
-In enhanced mode, if battery status is "charging" and the absolute value of current is <= 50 mA, the status is considered "not charging".
+In enhanced charging status detection mode (default), if the battery is "Charging" and the absolute value of current is <= 15 mA (95 for mtk), the status is considered "Idle".
+Furthermore, the battery status is considered "Discharging", if current drops by mA >= 100 after calling disable_charging().
 Although rare, this can cause charging control issues on some devices.
 Hence, one may want to see if disabling it makes a difference.
 However, before trying this, it's recommend to test a different power source.
 Fast charging, in particular, is known for overriding/blocking custom charging control settings.
+On certain devices (e.g., Nokia 2.2), acc only works when enhanced mode is enabled.

 ### Battery Capacity (% Level) Doesn't Seem Right